Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 *The Sarah AI agent using the local FlightStatusChecker tool*

-In the next section we take a closer look at how Orpius accomplishes this, and you'll see how, with next to no effort, you can create your own engaging AI experiences that are enriched by your custom tools.
+In the following sections we take a closer look at how Orpius handles this behind the scenes, and how you can enrich your AI experiences using both the built-in capabilities and your own custom tools.

+### Calling Operations from within Orpius (OperationRelay)

+In addition to being called by your application, an Operation may also be called from within Orpius using the built-in **OperationRelay** tool.
+This allows scheduled items, events, other operations, or interactive chats to invoke an Operation directly as part of a larger workflow.

+When the target Operation is located in the same Space as the origin, only its External ID is required.
+If it resides in another Space or on another Orpius server, the caller must supply both the server URL and the Operation's AccessKey.

+OperationRelay is particularly useful for orchestrating multi-step workflows or for testing Operations directly through the Orpius Console.

 ### Understanding Custom Tools